david-estevez-62/centralwall-app/README.md

 ### How to run the tests
 To run the tests make sure the tabs running the node server ("node server.js") and the tab running mongo ("mongod") remain running.
 After having created a user or two in the client application and confirming the email verification of said user.
 Open the test.html file in the tests folder within the api directory in a browser and the tests should be run.
 Note Test d) which tests the route /adjoinimg will create a new img every time the tests are run, you can see the imgs being created if you have open the public/img/uploads directory as you reload the page.
-To test the DOM changes and event listeners open the dom-test.html file in the tests folder within the api directory in a browser and the dom tests should be run
+To test the DOM manipulations and event listeners open the dom-test.html file in the tests folder within the api directory in a browser and the dom tests should be run